 For example, a search on December 1, 2016, on Fannie Mae's eligibility tool appears to indicate that there was not any income limit for most of Boston's East Boston neighborhood; however, in areas outside of the 484 low-income census tracts, the income limit appears to be $94,000 for most of the Greater Boston area.
 Borrowers should check income limits for specific addresses.

-First-time home buyers will want to check with local housing authorities in the cities and towns that they want to buy a home in to see whether there may be home buyer down payment assistance and grants available to borrowers that qualify.
+Consumers will want to check with local housing authorities in the cities and towns that they want to buy a home in to see whether there may be first-time homebuyer grants and down payment assistance available for qualified borrowers.
 These types of mortgage programs change often, so home buyers will want to obtain information directly from the source of such programs because information online and from other sources may become outdated quickly.
 These programs are extremely limited and usually only made available to low-income homebuyers.

-The Massachusetts Department of Housing and Community Development annually awards funds to certain communities and not-for-profit agencies that operate local first-time home buyer programs.
-Funds are used to offer down payments and closing costs assistance loans to first-time home buyers that are income eligible.
+The Massachusetts Department of Housing and Community Development annually awards funds to certain communities and not-for-profit agencies that operate local Massachusetts first-time homebuyer programs.
+Funds are used to offer down payments and closing costs assistance loans and grants to first-time home buyers that are income-eligible.

-Some local banks offer attractive loans to first-time home buyers that plan to purchase in a particular community or communities.
+Some local banks offer attractive loans to first-time homebuyers that plan to purchase in a particular community.